MaidDragonTohru/The-Scribe/README.md

 Writing Room Bot
 ====================

 A chat bot for [Pokémon Showdown][1].
 This bot has a number of commands, some helpful and some less so, as well as the capability to mod.
-It only reacts to basic offences such as flooding/caps/stretching.
+It only reacts to basic offences such as flooding, caps, and stretching.

   [1]: http://www.pokemonshowdown.com/